A Guide To Green Gemstones

 Not to be confused with cubic zirconia, zircon is a stunning natural gem coveted by gem collectors for its high refractive index and spectacular brilliance.

-Green zircon is, therefore, an excellent alternative to green diamond, though you may be just as hard-pressed to find one as you would green diamond.
+Green zircon is, therefore, an excellent alternative to green diamond, though you may be just as hard-pressed to find one.
 As it happens, green zircons are exceptionally rare.
 They form due to metamictization, a process involving natural radiation that causes changes to the crystal lattice of the gemstone over long periods of time.

 Though green zircon has a hardness rating of 6 to 7.5, making it hard enough to resist scratches, faceted gems are prone to chipping and should be limited to occasional wear to minimize damage.